1 item added to your cart

 This flexible curriculum adapts to emphasize the priorities of individual campuses.
 McGraw-Hill Education offers the option of a customized text which includes only the chapters selected by the instructor.

-To order the text, please contact your McGraw-Hill sales representative, who can be found here.
+To order the text, please contact McGraw-Hill Education.

 Street Law staff conducts seminars for professors interested in starting a Street Law course at their community colleges.
 The seminars expose participants to the program elements, curriculum materials, and recommended teaching strategies.
 Participants develop an understanding of course outcomes and how the course aligns with individual community college priorities.